Easleyjs-CodeFellowsProjects/data-structures-and-algorithms/javascript/linked-list/README.md

 - Returns: a string representing all the values in the Linked List, formatted as:
 "{ a } -> { b } -> { c } -> NULL"

+## Tests

+Can successfully instantiate an empty linked list
+Can properly insert into the linked list
+The head property will properly point to the first node in the linked list Can properly insert multiple nodes into the linked list Will return true when finding a value within the linked list that exists Will return false when searching for a value in the linked list that does not exist Can properly return a collection of all the values that exist in the linked list

 ## Solution
 node index.js